-Some notes on mmCIF and what an ML-native successor might look like
+Some notes on what an ML-native structural format might look like

 2026-04-15

-Some notes on mmCIF and what an ML-native successor might look like
+Some notes on what an ML-native structural format might look like

-Early draft, still coalescing.
-The Core — Layout, Forward operators, Evaluation model — is where the real content lives; the Primer and the Secondary chapters are rougher.
+Early draft.
+The Core — Layout, Forward operators, Evaluation model — is where the real content lives; the Secondary chapters are rougher.
 Refs are still patchy and there’s plenty of koolaid.

-This is not a proposal or a concrete plan or an attack on anyone.
+This is not a proposal or a concrete plan.
 There are motifs from database, compiler and ML literature here so it’s not exactly obvious where the “format” ends and auxilary software (from parser to the backend to storage to exchange platform) begins for now.

 Contents